lothesven/Open-Food-Fact-API-Use/README.md

 ## *Instructions*

+1. Launch mysql
+2. Create a Database and name it "Ratatouille"
+3. Creat a User with name = "Pur" and login = "Beurre"
+4. Grant all accesses to "Pur" on Database "Ratatouille"
-1. Launch python or your prefered IDE
+5. Launch python or your prefered IDE
-2. Launch "purbeurre.py" and follow instructions displayed
+6. Launch "Yummy_change.py" and follow instructions displayed